 #1. “[God] said (in the Bible) that we were “gods” and He is going to make good His words.
 If we let Him – for we can prevent Him if we choose – He will make the feeblest and filthiest of us into a god or goddess, a dazzling, radiant immortal creature, pulsating all through with such energy and joy and wisdom and love as we can not now imagine” (Beyond Personality, 1945, 48)

-This quote is from a man acclaimed to be a great Christian apologist, Clive Staples Lewis (1898-1963).
-The idea that man will become gods is a lie from Eden.
+The above quote (teaching deification of man) is from a man acclaimed to be a great Christian apologist, Clive Staples Lewis (1898-1963).
 It was through this man’s pen that one of the most pagan-laden fiction stories in the 20th century fell into the hands of thousands of children – The Chronicles of Narnia.

 #2.
 “What God really is, is God manifest himself – herself – itself through your breath, through your conscience and through your intuition.
 As long as you have that, you have the presence of God and you also have the power…”